Japhilko/recordlinkage/README.md

 # Research Papers

-- TED ENAMORADO et al. -  [Using a Probabilistic Model to Assist Merging of Large-Scale Administrative Records](https://imai.fas.harvard.edu/research/files/linkage.pdf)
+- Ted Enamorado et al. -  [Using a Probabilistic Model to Assist Merging of Large-Scale Administrative Records](https://imai.fas.harvard.edu/research/files/linkage.pdf)
 - [Online Supplementary Information for “Using a Probabilistic Model to Assist Merging of